mzucker/mzucker.github.io/_posts/2020-05-18-demystifying-discrete-time-linear-systems.md

 This is the first post in a multi-part series about controls and filtering.
 It's gonna start out basic but will hopefully lead to some nuggets that could be interesting even to readers with background in estimation and controls.

-With that said, if you're already familiar with thse fields you may find this fairly introductory.
+With that said, if you're already familiar with thse fields you'll likely find this particular post fairly introductory.
 If not, stick around and I'll do my best to define exactly what the heck *is* a discrete-time linear system.